Topics

 Even though our smaller community providers generally do not have datacenter-level physical or operational security, they have little to gain and much to lose from stealing customer data.
 It can take months for providers to accumulate trust and verified status on Vast.
 These verified providers are thus incentivized to maintain their reputational standing just like larger cloud providers.
 Hosts generally have many different clients, and there are significant costs to identifying, saving, copying, and exploiting any interesting datasets, let alone any particular client's data.
 You can also roughly see the relative age of a provider by their ID.

-Once you enter a credit card and an email address and both are verified, you will receive a small amount of free test credit.
-Then you can increase your credit balance using one-time payments with the add credit button.
+Once you enter a credit card and an email address and both are verified you can then increase your credit balance using one-time payments with the add credit button.
 Whenever your credit balance hits zero or below, your instances will be stopped automatically, but not destroyed.

 You are still charged storage costs for stopped instances, so it is important to destroy instances when you are done using them.